DataONEorg/dataone-web/content/_index.md

         community_call: ''
         job: ''
     - title: Training Materials
-      annotation: Find out about our all of our learnign materials
+      annotation: Find out about our all of our learning materials
       icon: globe
       content:
       - template: card